 Q: How are teams formed?

-At IGC, citizens and residents of the USA will represent their state, while citizens and residents of the rest of the world will represent their country.
-The preliminary rounds of the International Geography Bee World Championships will be used to determine the composition of National and State teams for the team events at IGC.
-Normally, the top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
+For the first team event, the Scavenger Hunt, teams will be formed on the basis of their Battery Exam scores.
+The top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
 However, some teams may consist of just two students due to the need for rounding, while solo students will be paired up either with a higher age division within one’s country or state or with students from a different country or state.
 Solo teams will not be permitted.

 Q: Is there going to be an Individual Champion at the International Geography Championships?